Ruesha Littlejohn

-Ruesha Littlejohn (born 3 July 1990) is a professional footballer who plays as a midfielder for Women's Super League 2 club Crystal Palace and the Republic of Ireland.
-She has had four spells with Glasgow City, and stints with Norwegian First Division club IL Sandviken and English sides Arsenal, Liverpool, London Bees, Leicester City, Birmingham City, Aston Villa, London City Lionesses and Irish National League side Shamrock Rovers.
+Ruesha Littlejohn (born 3 July 1990) is an Irish professional footballer who played most recently as a midfielder for the Republic of Ireland national team.
+She has had four spells with Glasgow City, and stints with Norwegian First Division club IL Sandviken and English sides Arsenal, Liverpool, London Bees, Leicester City, Birmingham City, Aston Villa, London City Lionesses, Crystal Palace, and Irish side Shamrock Rovers.

 Born and raised in Scotland to an Irish Scottish mother, she has represented Scotland and the Republic of Ireland at under-19 and senior levels, respectively.

 Club career

 Glasgow-born Littlejohn played youth football with Clydebank and Baillieston girls before joining Arsenal North.
 She signed for Glasgow City in January 2007 and won four successive titles with the club.
 In January 2010 Littlejohn signed for English champions Arsenal and made an immediate debut in the Gunners' 2–1 home win over Chelsea.
 Shortly afterwards Tony Gervaise, who had also been Littlejohn's coach in Scotland's youth national teams, stood down as Arsenal manager.
 With Littlejohn then out of favour she returned to Scotland on loan with Rangers, where she featured in the first women's match to be staged at Ibrox Stadium.